nik-yo/NikYo.UpdatableProperty/README.md

 ## Limitations

-- It is using reflection.
+- It uses reflection.
-- For loop over all the properties.
+- For loop is used over all the properties.

 ## License